unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 For `UnoIcon` and `UnoSplashScreen`, the generated sizes will be the same as the ones used by the platform.

-With that we strongly encourage the usage of `svg` files, to take most of the benefits of the tool.
+As `svg` has the ability to scale without losing quality, we strongly encourage the usage of `svg` files, to take most of the benefits of the tool.
 And the rest of the docs you can assume that we are using `svg` files.

 > [!TIP]
 > You can use the `Resize` property on UnoImage to force the resize of a `png` file.
 But be aware that the quality can be affected.